qoudri4re/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18-letteronly -- a script that displays  all lines of the file /etc/ssh/sshd_config starting with a letter.
 19-AZ -- a script that replaces  all characters A and c from input to Z and e respectively.
 20-hiago --a script that removes all letters c and C from input.
+21-reverse -- a script that reverse its input